Sept. 11 Architect Wants To Tell Senators About Torture But Says Haspel Classified It

 President Trump's nominee for the head of the CIA, Gina Haspel, was questioned this week by the Senate intelligence committee about her role in the agency's interrogation program after the Sept.
 11 attacks.

 "Under my leadership, on my watch, CIA will not restart a detention and interrogation program," she told the committee.
-But many senators believe she did not oppose torture strongly enough, and pressed her on what her role was in the CIA's interrogation program.
+But many senators believe she did not oppose torture strongly enough, and they pressed her on what her role was in the CIA's interrogation program.

-One person who says he has information the senators should know is Khalid Sheik Mohammed, the mastermind behind the Sept.
+One person who says he has information the senators should know is Khalid Sheikh Mohammed, the mastermind behind the Sept.
 11 attacks.
-Earlier this week, The New York Times reported that Mohammed had asked a Guantanamo Bay military judge for permission to share six paragraphs of information with the committee.
+Earlier this week, The New York Times reported that Mohammed had asked a Guantánamo Bay military judge for permission to share six paragraphs of information with the committee.

 Mohammed has been in U.S. custody for 15 years.
 As The Times explains,